edrewitz/WxData/docs/aigfs.md

 12) convert_to (String) - Default='celsius'.
 When set to 'celsius' temperature related fields convert to Celsius.
     Set convert_to='fahrenheit' for Fahrenheit.

-13) custom_directory (String or None) - Default=None.
-The directory path where the ECMWF IFS Wave files will be saved to.
-    Default = f:ECMWF/IFS/WAVE

-14) chunk_size (Integer) - Default=8192.
+13) chunk_size (Integer) - Default=8192.
 The size of the chunks when writing the GRIB/NETCDF data to a file.

-15) notifications (String) - Default='off'.
+14) notifications (String) - Default='off'.
 Notification when a file is downloaded and saved to {path}

-16) level_type (String) - Default='pressure'.
+15) level_type (String) - Default='pressure'.
 The type of level the data is in.

         Types of Levels
         ---------------